brndnmtthws/brndn-io/content/posts/how-to-talk-to-people/index.md

 A conversation should involve back and forth.
 It's not a speech, you're not there to talk at them, and you should make sure you hear their thoughts too.

-This rule becomes even more important in virtual settings.
-The natural conversational rhythm is disrupted by slight delays and the absence of subtle body language cues.
-Some effective tactics include:
+This matters even more on video calls, where people talk over each other, pause too long, then start apologizing because the timing is off.
+Some tactics that help:

 - Leave intentional pauses after someone finishes speaking to ensure they're done
 - Use visual cues like slightly raising your hand if you want to speak next